bowman2001/perplexdoc/content/doc/intro/markdown/index.md

 Markdown has become the favored markup language for structuring text files.
 With good cause: The syntax is intuitive and yet quite comprehensive.
 {.p-first} <!--more-->

 Markdown consists of plain text marked up with a small set of ASCII signs.
 Its easy to read without special software and we can write Markdown in any text editor.
-Markdown files end with the suffix `.md`.
+Markdown files end with the suffix {$.md}.

 {{< mnote up=5 >}}
-The suffixes `.mdown` and `.markdown` also indicate Markdown, but are rarely used nowadays.
+The suffixes {$.mdown} and {$.markdown} also indicate Markdown, but are rarely used nowadays.
 {{< /mnote >}}

 After the [original specification][omd] had been released by John Gruber in 2004, many slightly different flavors emerged.